Economy of Bengaluru: Other sectors

-Food: The city has several types of entrepreneurial pursuits that have shaped it along the way from the early '90s.
-The city is known for several restaurateurs who innovated on fast service models popularly called Darshini restaurants that served hot breakfast and beverages.
-Orkla foods, the Norwegian foods company bought MTR Foods, traditional ready-to-eat consumer goods brand in 2007 for approximately $60m.
+The city has several types of entrepreneurial pursuits that have shaped it along the way from the early '90s.
+The city is known for several restaurateurs who innovated on fast service models commonly called Darshini restaurants that served hot breakfast and beverages.
+Orkla Foods, the Norwegian foods company bought MTR Foods, traditional ready-to-eat consumer goods brand in 2007 for approximately $60m.
 A recent $100m brand is ID foods, fast becoming popular in retail.
 Swiggy an on-demand food delivery Unicorn is popular along with Zomato, a restaurant review, listing and food delivery business, that initially started in Bangalore.
-FreshMenu is a near unicorn cloud kitchen business that only delivers via mobile apps and other on-demand food apps.
+FreshMenu is a near-unicorn cloud kitchen business that only delivers via mobile apps and other on-demand food apps.
 Cafe Coffee Day, a listed entity is a coffee store chain with stores in Prague, Bratislava, Riga and Warsaw.
 Chai Point is a chain of tea stores founded in Bangalore in 2010.

-Real Estate: Several Venture Capital funded startups like housing, nestaway, nobroker, commonfloor.com (acquired by the Unicorn, Quikr) are disrupting the rental marketplace in India.
+Several Venture Capital funded startups like housing.com, nestaway, nobroker, commonfloor.com (acquired by the Unicorn, Quikr) are disrupting the rental marketplace in India.
 Several listed real estate brands have their origins in the city like Prestige Group, Brigade Enterprises, Total Environment and Sobha Developers.

-Aerospace: India's largest indigenous OEM, Hindustan Aeronautics Limited (HAL) had its headquarters in India.
+India's largest indigenous OEM, Hindustan Aeronautics Limited (HAL) had its headquarters in India.
 Several smaller tier 1 and tier 2 suppliers had their base in the city to serve the OEM need.
 The National Aerospace Laboratories (NAL) is also headquartered in Bangalore and is dedicated to the development of civil aviation technologies.
 Bangalore also housed now-defunct full-service airline brand Kingfisher Airlines, which acquired another airline startup, Air Deccan, a budget airline.

-Space: The Indian Space Research Organization (ISRO), one of the top national space agencies in the world is headquartered in the city.
+The Indian Space Research Organization (ISRO), one of the top national space agencies in the world is headquartered in the city.
 ISRO is recognized world over for its indigenous capabilities in launching low cost satellites using its own launch vehicles, the PSLV and the GSLVs.
 ISRO has a record of deploying 104 satellites in orbits successfully in a single launch, which is a world record.
-ISRO has also launched a Mars mission, Mars Orbital Mission, which was the lowest cost inter-planetary orbital mission.
+ISRO has also launched a Mars mission, which was the lowest cost inter-planetary orbital mission.
 Startups have made attempts to launch lunar rovers and are analysing satellite images to uses in agriculture and climate.